McNopper/GraphicsEngine/GraphicsEngine/README.txt

 How to build the engine / examples:

-1. Install Eclipse IDE for C/C++ Developers and the GNU Compiler Collection for Linux, or the command line tools from XCode for Mac OS X.
+1. Install Eclipse IDE for C/C++ Developers and the GNU Compiler Collection for Linux.
+   (Removed: Command line tools from XCode for Mac OS X.)
-   For building with Visual C++ 2012, CMake and the Windows SDK 8.1 are needed.
+   For building with Visual C++ 2013, CMake and the Windows SDK 8.1 are needed.
 2. Extract this ZIP file and set GraphicsEngine-master folder as your Eclipse workspace.
 3. Set the build configurations in Eclipse to your operating system.
 4. Build GLUS.